Cog-Creators/Red-DiscordBot/docs/install_windows.rst

   .. note::

-      To install the development version, replace ``Red-DiscordBot`` in the above commands with the link below. **Please note that dev is experimental not intended for end users.
-We will not support anyone using the development version in any support channels.
-Downgrading after an accidental install of dev is not possible without data loss.**
+      To install the development version, replace ``Red-DiscordBot`` in the above commands with the link below.
+Please note that **dev is experimental and not intended for end users.** We will not support anyone using the development version in any support channels.
+Downgrading after an accidental install of dev is not possible without data loss.

       .. code-block:: none